udayalakshmia/smqa-Group/mcqa/README.md

 4. **Run as Java Application:**
    - After the Maven install is complete, right-click on the project again.
    - Choose **Run As > Java Application** to run the application.

+   If you have the following issue while Running:

+	- Web server failed to start.
+Port 8080 was already in use.
+	 Open the Command Prompt and run the following commands -netstat -a -n -o | find "8080"
+    -taskkill /F /PID 30292 (30292 is TaskID)

 ## Running Test Coverage in Eclipse